Create Simulations and Mind Maps with Loopy

 Loopy is a free tool that allows you to create interactive simulations online.
 System and feedback loops are often hard to visualize, so this tool can help make things so much easier for you–and your audience.

 Whether it’s about business, economic, environmental, or any topic under the sun, you can use this simulation and mind mapping tool to help you out.
+Alternatively, you can create your own mind maps in PowerPoint.

 With Loopy, you don’t need to subscribe to a service, download a complicated application or get classes to learn new software.
 Creating visuals with Loopy is simple and fuss-free since the interface is pretty much straightforward and very user-friendly.